curioskye-studios/LumoNote/README.md

 ![Tagging Demo](Demos/tagging_demo.gif)

-(All features subject to change as the application evolves)
+(All features subject to change as the application evolves and is further optimised!)

 ---

 ## Install
+(apk download available soon!)

 1. Download the `LumoNote.apk` file from the main folder above
 2. Open it on your Android device
 3. Tap **Install**